Your Right To Be Paid

 The minimum wage is the minimum amount an employer can pay you for each hour that you work, are being trained, are required to stay at the worksite, or commute between worksites on a single job.
 Washington’s minimum wage law covers almost all workers in both agricultural and non-agricultural jobs, and covers both documented and undocumented workers.

 Raising the Bar!
-These cities offer higher minimum wages under certain circumstances:
+These cities and counties offer higher minimum wages under many circumstances:

-• Tukwila - Large employers (500+ employees worldwide including franchises) must pay at least $20.29 per hour.
-Mid-size employers (15 - 500 employees worldwide OR gross revenue over $2 million) must pay at least $18.29 an hour, and will increase to $19.29 an hour on July 1st.
+- Tukwila - Large employers (500+ employees worldwide including franchises) must pay at least $20.29 per hour.
+Mid-size employers (15 - 500 employees worldwide OR gross revenue over $2 million) must pay at least $19.29 an hour.
 More info here.

 Minimum Wage for Uber and Lyft Drivers

-Washington State's new TNC (Transportation Network Company) Drivers' rights law became law on January 1, 2023.
+Washington State's TNC (Transportation Network Company) Drivers' rights law was adopted in 2023.
 The law requires TNCs like Uber and Lyft to pay a minimum per mile and per minute rate (including a minimum trip rate).
 The law also provides drivers the right to paid sick time, workers' compensation and retaliation protections.
 More info here.

 FAQs: Minimum Wage